UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 ---
 title: 'Module 3: Tidy Data and Joining Dataframes'
 description:
-  'In this module you will learn about tidy data and how to transform your dataset into a tidy format.
+  'In this Module, you will learn about tidy data and how to transform your dataset into a tidy format.
 It will also focus on how to combine and stack multiple dataframes.'
 prev: /module2
 next: /module4
 type: chapter